Adalab/modulo-2-evaluacion-final-silviaespanagil/README.md

 ## Extra features 🔥

 - As a bonus: add a reset button to the favorite area that resets the shown list and the local storage.
+- As another bonus: allow the user to eliminate a serie from his favorite area by clicking on the "x"

 ## Tech 💻